 Tomatoes grown in your own garden have a flavor that is absolutely transcendent.
 Growing tomatoes at home, even just one in a pot, is one of life’s true delights and is not to be missed.

 If you love garden-fresh tomatoes, you may be willing to try almost anything for earlier ripening, more flavor, or longer lasting crops.
-Read on to discover everything you need to know about how to successfully grow your own tomatoes.
+Our blog is here to help break down everything you need to know about how to successfully grow your own tomatoes.

 Our Favorite Tomato Varieties to Grow

-• Cherry Tomatoes: Sungold, Sunsugar, Chocolate Cherry, Isis Candy, Snow White, Golden Sweet
+- Cherry Tomatoes: Chocolate Cherry, Golden Sweet, Isis Candy, Snow White, Sungold, Sun Sugar

-• Beefsteak or Large Slicer Tomatoes: Brandywine, Mortgage Lifter, Pineapple, Amana Orange
+- Beefsteak or Large Slicer Tomatoes: Ananas Noire, Brandywine, Cherokee Purple, Goliath, Hawaiian Pineapple, Mortgage Lifter

 Sun Exposure & Temperature Requirements for Tomatoes

-• If your garden area gets less than 6 hours of sun, try smaller cherry tomato varieties for your best chance at success.
+- If your garden area gets less than 6 hours of sun, try smaller cherry tomato varieties that ripen quickly for your best chance at success.

-• Tomatoes should not be planted out too early.
+- Tomatoes should not be planted out too early.
 Soil temperature should reach 60°F for several days and nighttime temperatures should be above 50°F for tomatoes to grow successfully.
-These conditions usually arrive mid-May—best planting time is often around Mother’s Day.
+These conditions usually arrive mid-May making the best planting time is often around Mother’s Day, though it may be earlier in warmer Springs.

 Planting & Soil Needs for Tomatoes